layinka/z-lend-contracts/README.md

 [Youtube Demo ](https://youtu.be/7kLVlTcrrO4)

 ## Networks supported
-zLend is currently on the DChain Testnet
+zLend is currently on the EduChain (OpenCampus) Testnet

 # Features